simonheimlicher/heimlicher.com/content/technology/time-machine-volume-uuid/index.md

-+++
-title = "Time Machine: UUID of disk changed" date = "2011-02-18T15:00:47Z" bestbefore = "2025-03-11"
-aliases = [
-  "/hints/macosx/time-machine-volume-uuid/",
-  "/articles/time-machine-volume-uuid/"
-]
-categories = [ "macOS" ]
-tags = [ "macOS" ]
+---
+aliases:
+- /hints/macosx/time-machine-volume-uuid/
+- /articles/time-machine-volume-uuid/
+bestbefore: "2025-03-11"
+categories:
+- macOS
+date: "2011-02-18T15:00:47Z"
+image:
+  feature:
+    position: top left
+    resource: images/Time Machine - UUID of disk changed
+  thumbnail: images/thumbnail
+lastmod: "2023-04-24T11:56:57.636Z"
-summary = "If you clone a volume that you backup with Time Machine, its UUID will change and Time Machine will no longer be able to back it up.
-Use the following script to change the UUID of the existing backups, leading Time Machine to backup as if the volume's UUID had never changed" lastmod = "2023-04-24T11:56:57.636Z"
+summary: If you clone a volume that you backup with Time Machine, its UUID will change and Time Machine will no longer be able to back it up.
+Use the following script to change the UUID of the existing backups, leading Time Machine to backup as if the volume's UUID had never changed

-[image]
-thumbnail = "images/thumbnail"
-[image.feature]
-position = "top left"
+tags:
+- macOS
-resource = "images/Time Machine - UUID of disk changed"
+title: 'Time Machine: UUID of disk changed'
-+++
+---

 {{% note update %}}
 The problem described in this article is now being handled by macOS.
 In most cases, you are given the option to [associate the Time Machine disk](/articles/time-machine-inherit-backup-using-tmutil) and inherit the backup history.